th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/check1.md

 A response is created as a result of a message sent to the system.

-For example, a new trade order sent to an exchange (system) returns an execution report (response) with details about the trade’s execution.
+For example, a new trade order (message) sent to an exchange (system) returns an execution report (response) with details about the trade’s execution.

 </notice>